+44 (0)1223 334 898

 Vice-President, Nidhi Singal

-The Vice-President supports the role of the President, can act as the President's deputy, and chairs the Governing Body if the President is absent.
+Supports the role of the President, can act as the President's deputy, and chairs the Governing Body if the President is absent.

 Bursar, Jonathan Newby